iiglesiasg/elastic-pulumi/README.md

 ### Application Workload

-This workload if composed by 3 services
+This workload is composed by 3 services

 ![images/](images/distributed-tracing.png)